ScileValence/Expense-Tracker-JavaFullStack/README.md

 You’re free to use, modify, and distribute this software with attribution.

 💜 Phainance — Because managing your money should feel effortless.

-yaml
-Copy code

----

-Would you like me to also generate a matching **`CHANGELOG.md`** file for version `v1.6.0` (summarizing the improvements in dashboard layout, notifications, dune UI, etc.)?
-That’ll go perfectly alongside this `README.md`.